.jpg)

 Vehicle costs

-- Deductible: Fuel, insurance, upkeep (owned or leased) when business‑only; for mixed use, VAT up to 50% is recoverable and the base is not deductible in IRPF.
+- Deductible: Fuel, insurance, upkeep (owned or leased) when business‑only;

 - Not deductible: Personal car fuel.